-By Dave, on March 8th, 2012
+By Dave, on January 6th, 2015

-By Dave, on February 29th, 2012
+By Dave, on June 26th, 2013

-By Dave, on January 24th, 2012
+By Dave, on July 4th, 2012

 By Dave, on January 11th, 2012

 I’m always pondering the question: what makes good programming language syntax?
-One thing occuring to me is that many languages often ignore the HCI aspect.
+One thing occuring to me is that many languages often ignore the [[Human-computer interaction|HCI]] aspect.
 For me, it’s a given that the purpose of a programming language is to simplify the programmer’s life, not the other way around.

-So, I thought of a few . . . → Read More: Three Rules for Programming Language Syntax?
+So, I thought of a . . . → Read More: Three Rules for Programming Language Syntax?

 By Dave, on October 26th, 2011